 For over two millennia, wine has been a part of Austrian culture.
-Roman cellars, mediaeval villages, baroque monasteries and castles are all part of the typical landscape of our wine-growing regions.
+Roman cellars, medieval villages, baroque monasteries and castles are all part of the typical landscape of our winegrowing regions.

 However, despite paying all due respect to its ancient traditions, Austria has now become an exciting, modern wine country with an internationally recognised depth of quality.
 These developments can be seen not only in the shape of outstanding wines, but also in a wave of new architecture, which has gained international attention for many wineries.
 Austria’s experimental “natural” wine scene is also especially dynamic.